 Test your product and features before running them in production.
 We recommend testing variations, different environments (browsers, servers, etc.) to assure maximum quality.
 Whenever you release a new version of your website or webapp, you should be able to notify your RUM solution by sending a specific type of “release event”, and upload source maps for that particular release.
 You will also be able to send the release version in metadata of all events sent from end-users so they can later filter events by release version.

 Sematext Experience allows developers to upload source maps directly to Sematext Cloud via our public API or download the source maps by looking at the source map URL defined in minified source files.

 2. Share Powerful Data with your Marketing Team

 Real User Monitoring is part of the essential tools used by DevOps to manage the performance of your website or webapp.
 However, it is not only for DevOps.
 RUM offers insights that are useful for your marketing team.
 Some benefits of communicating performance metrics to your marketing team are:

-- Understanding the most used features, in turn, facilitate better targeting, communication, and conversions in your digital marketing campaigns
+- Understanding the most used features, in turn, facilitates better targeting, communication, and conversions in your digital marketing campaigns.

-- Your marketing team can communicate with your customers any downtown you may be experiencing and help minimize customer lose from performance-related issues
+- Your marketing team can communicate with your customers any downtown you may be experiencing and help minimize customer loss from performance-related issues.

 3. Combine your RUM Solution with Transaction Tracing, Log Management, and Infrastructure Monitoring